 Students who complete this course will have: 1) an understanding of the relation between atomic structure and properties of naturally-occurring solids and fluids; 2) an appreciation for the physicochemical principles that govern the composition and occurrence of these materials and how they interact; and 3) the ability to recognize the major rock-forming minerals in the laboratory and in the field, and to develop reasonable hypotheses concerning their formation.

 Minerals: Their Constitution and Origin by H.-R. Wenk and A. Bulakh.
 We will not follow this text exactly on a week-by-week basis, but having access to a copy will be useful for reviewing concepts introduced in class, as well as for supplementary reading.

 EXAMS and GRADING

-There will be two (2) exams during the semester devoted to the material presented in the lectures: October 24 and December 12 (see calendar).
-The second exam will focus on material from the latter half of the course, but will include extra-credit questions drawn from the entire semester.
-The total weight of these two exams will be 75% of the final course grade, with the lower score having lesser weight (30%).
+There will be three (3) exams during the semester devoted to the material presented in the lectures: September 27, October 25 and December 10 (see calendar).
+The last exam will focus on material from the final third of the course, but will include extra-credit questions drawn from the entire semester.
+The total weight of the three exams will be 75% of the final course grade, with the lowest score devalued to 15% (the other two exams will count 30% each toward the final grade).
 A portion of each exam will focus on mineral identification and chemical composition (see below).
-The remaining 25% of your grade will come from homework assignments and lab exercises and projects.
+The remaining 25% of your grade will come from homework assignments and lab exercises.